 Overall, it seems that THC-O will not render significantly psychedelic experiences for most people who use it – however, it may render these effects for some.

 Interestingly, the survey also found that the most common sensations reported with THC-O were relaxation, euphoria, and pain relief.
-Clearly, then, THC-O has some benefit, even if not as a psychedelic substance.
+Based on this, it seems THC-O may have some benefits, even if not as a psychedelic substance.

 Like many other forms of THC, THC-O is psychoactive and will get you high.